mavryk-network/taquito/docs/maps_bigmaps.md

 ## Local packing for big maps

 By default, a call to an RPC node is used to pack data when fetching values from a big map.
-Big map keys need to be serialized or packed and Taquito relies on the PACK functionality of a Tezos RPC node to pack the big map keys.
+Big map keys need to be serialized or packed and Taquito relies on the PACK functionality of a Mavryk RPC node to pack the big map keys.
 This may be considered inefficient as it adds a request to a remote node to fetch data.

 Now, Taquito allows you to pack the required data locally to fetch values from a big map.
 By relying on the local pack implementation, Taquito eliminates one RPC roundtrip when fetching big map values.
 This feature makes fetching big map values **50% faster**.